josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 Hell, maybe they just _like_ it.

 Those are all fine reasons to use any tool.
-I'm not trying to say you suck if you use Tailwind.
+I'm not trying to say you suck if you wind.
 Your probably don't.
 But your goals _are_ probably different than mine.
 Maybe building things as fast as possible is more important to you than it is to me; maybe you find the guardrails useful, even if you don't actually need them.
 Maybe you're not looking for the pure ideal "best" route, and you're just looking for the one with the least friction.
 Maybe your projects look different enough from mine that you aren't hitting the same downsides that I am.
 Maybe you iterate less than I do, or reach for weird/new/tricky CSS things on a regular basis than I do.

 None of that is bad, and moreover, none of that means _you_ are bad.
 It just means we are bound to have different points of view on what constitutes the ideal work environment.